 TRE's strategy is to concentrate foremost on achieving underwriting profitability, not top line growth, and to return excess capital and underwriting profit to the group at the appropriate time to support the wider investment objectives of Berkshire Hathaway.
-The strategy continues to be aligned with the TransRe group objective of being the first-choice provider of reinsurance.
+The strategy continues to be aligned with the TransRe group vision of being the first-choice provider of reinsurance to TransRe's clients worldwide, maximising the benefits of local presence and global service and offering all products in all territories.

-Whilst the de-risking of the balance sheet and the significant recent increase in interest rates have generated a much healthier investment return in 2023, 15 years of ultra-low interest rates coupled with the recent bond and stock market dislocation underlines why TRE's focus on underwriting profitability is paramount.
+Whilst the significant recent increase in interest rates have generated healthy investment returns in the last two years, the previous 15 years of ultra-low interest rates underline why TRE's focus on underwriting profitability is paramount.

-In light of the significant spike in economic inflation, pricing and reserving trends were reviewed more frequently during the year.
-Additionally, TRE is mindful of the further impacts that the continued volatile and uncertain inflationary environment could have on pricing and claims reserving.
+TRE is mindful of the further impacts that the continued volatile and uncertain inflationary environment could have on pricing and claims reserving.